 Lesson 2 – Google Ranking Factors

 Relevance – How relevant is your business listing according to what somebody is searching.
-Make sure your listing is fully optimised so Google understands what it is your business offers and make that connection to the searcher.
+Make sure your listing is fully optimised so Google understands what your business offers and connect you to the searcher.

 Distance – This is how far away your business is from the person making the search.
-Some customers will include a location in their search such as ‘digital marketing agency, Hampshire’ but if not, Google is intelligent enough to work out where they are and can match businesses to their location.
+Some customers will include a location in their search such as ‘digital marketing agency, Hampshire’.
+However, if not, Google is intelligent enough to work out where they are and can match businesses to their location.

 Prominence – How prominent is your business?
 What Google tries to do is recognise how prominent your business is within the online world.

-Lesson 3 – How to optimise your Google My Business listing
+Lesson 3 – How to optimise your listings

 - Keywords – Add some keywords into your description box.
 Pick out the important keywords so that Google can identify what your business is trying to offer

-- Categories – Within your Google My Business listing you can add up to five categories.There are some pre selected categories or you can make your own, which is best suited for a niche industry.
+- Categories – Within your Google My Business listing you can add up to five categories.There are some pre-selected categories.
+However, you can make your own, which is best suited for a niche industry.

 - Locations – You can target multiple locations whether that be on a radius or and are targeting basis so make sure your locations reflect where you do business.